jonnycodesalot/activityAccountant/README.md

 ### emailAliases.xlsx

 This works around the problem that some registrations for the same registrant may be different email addresses, different exact spellings of their names, and may lack the User ID.
 Each column is for a single registrant, though the top row is ignored (put the registrant's name for documentation purposes).
 Every other cell in the column is taken to be an email address for that registrant.
 When enumerating registrations, the script will coalesce all the registrations for the emails in a column to belong to the same registrant.

+## Output Files

+# GitHub Actions and Google Drive

+There are some GitHub workflows defined to allow execution of the tracker without setting up a local environment.

+**Note** that hwen using Google Drive, the parent folder of all directories is taken to be `ActivityAccountant`, and this search is performed by name among all folders shared with the relevant user.
+So if you have multiple folders by this name available, things will bbreak.

+## GitHub Authentication

+Set up a secret in your GitHub repo/fork called `GOOGLE_APPLICATION_CREDENTIALS`, which contains the Google Drive credentials from a generated credentials.json file.
+See the web for instructions on how to obtain this.

+It's recommended to use a service account rather than an individual credentials, for security reasons.
+In either case, you can share the root folder with the relevant account the way you would share any other Google Drive document.